 For a lot of my life, I’ve felt fucked over by the dominant system of gender described above, largely because I’ve felt outside of it.
 When I’m surrounded by men and women who conform really hard to gender stereotypes, I feel like another species.
 I felt different from the boys and girls I grew up around and these people often treated me badly because of my difference.
 I had trouble figuring out what I was.
 There were two things I was relatively certain of.
 One was that I was “masculine” in some way.
 The other was that I was a genderfreak.
 I didn’t feel like I fit in among men and women, I felt different from both of them.
 Though I tried to be a man for a while and saw myself as one, I always saw myself as a different kind of man.
 I could never relate to trans dudes who felt like they were just normal men with a medical condition, I always felt like a freak too.
 Sometimes I felt more like a man, sometimes I felt more like a mutant that was truly neither male nor female.

 After I’d lived and passed as a man and found that that didn’t fit me, I started to feel more strongly like a genderfreak/genderfuct.
 I have pages and pages of old writing where I try to describe what that felt like and what those words meant to me.
-A lot of it was about both feeling out of place and not being sure exactly what I was, where to place myself, not being about to fit in either socially or subjectively.
+A lot of it was about both feeling out of place and not being sure exactly what I was, where to place myself, not being able to fit in socially or clearly name my subjective sense of self.
 When I was about twenty-two or so, I wrote “I don’t know what fucking gender I am if I am any at all.
 Maybe all gender is delusion, or maybe it is something you have to make or at least affirm and reaffirm over and over again.
 Maybe I’m just one of those postmodern fucks who can’t have gender anymore cause they deconstructed it too much.
 Sometimes I clearly feel like a gender or a few genders, sometimes I have no specific gender at all.
 I don’t know why I don’t just call myself gender-fluid or something, maybe cuz it sounds dumb.
 Genderfuct, I’m genderfuct, I like that term better, I don’t fucking know what I am but I don’t give a shit.
 I’m gonna do what I like.”

 I was still resistant to claiming femaleness.
 I could claim it as one of the things I was, I could say I was part genderqueer man and part butch dyke but being “only” female wasn’t attractive to me.
-I probably sensed that it would be moving down in status because being a women, even a butch women who break gender norms, is not as cool as being trans or genderqueer in queer culture.
+I probably sensed that it would be moving down in status because being a women, even a butch women who breaks gender norms, is not as cool as being trans or genderqueer in queer culture.
 I’d come to value woman less than genderqueer and still saw woman as “comforming to feminine stereotypes”.
 I still thought that my rejection of the female role and my inability to see similarities between myself and most women in this society meant that I couldn’t be a woman.

 I now see my feelings of being a genderfreak as created by social alienation resulting from living in a world I feel excluded from.
-I can only feel like a freak genderwise because there’s so many rules surrounding it, because it’s a system that’s designed to fit everyone into distinct roles.
+I can only feel like a freak genderwise because there’s so many rules surrounding gender, because it’s a system that’s designed to fit everyone into distinct roles.
 There can’t be misfits without an order that excludes them.
 A lot of people at least try to be “masculine” men or “feminine” women.
 Most people displayed in media fit into gender norms or else are the butt of jokes.
 Without the need to inhabit a clear category to be a person, I’d have nothing to be confused about, nothing to struggle over.

 After I’d taken t a while and was passing all the time, I also discovered how much casual social interaction I’d been missing when I still looked more ambiguous.
 Suddenly strangers were more likely to make small talk with me on the street, say when I was waiting for a bus or something, crap like that.
 I felt like I joined the human race and I hadn’t even realized before how excluded I had been.
 It was wild.
 I found that I didn’t like passing because I didn’t see myself as man but it was hard to give up.
 Looking back over my old writing from years ago, I found that I repeatedly stated that I didn’t want to pass but it made me feel safer and got people to treat me like a person rather than asking “What the hell is that?”
 Or “That’s a woman?
 Holy shit!”
 I think getting the “What is that?” reaction over and over again effected how I saw myself, as did having my femaleness questioned.
 Of course I feel out of place, this culture has no place for me.